sravel/LeAFtool/README.rst

 Existing procedures can partially meet the needs but are not always adapted to the particularities of the images obtained in the laboratory.
 From a scanned image under laboratory conditions containing several leaves of plants showing symptoms of a known disease, the algorithm developed makes it possible to obtain for each sheet of the image the number and the characteristics of surface and shape. lesions.

-The LeAFtool (Lesion Area Finding tool) is a python script that uses the IPSDK library and also implemented as a macro on the Explorer tool developed by ReactivIP.
+The LeAFtool (Lesion Area Finding tool) is a python script that uses the IPSDK library and also implemented as a macro on the Explorer tool developed by Reactiv'IP.

 https://www.reactivip.com/fr/traitement-dimages/#graphic

+IPSDK Explorer 3.1; Reactiv’IP; Grenoble, France, 2022; https://www.reactivip.com/

 Install
 =======